cbor-wg/cddl-more-control/draft-ietf-cbor-cddl-more-control.md

 <!-- RFC7942 -->

-In the CDDL tool described in {{Section F of RFC8610}}, the control operators defined this specification are implemented as of version 0.10.3.
+In the CDDL tool described in {{Section F of RFC8610}}, the control operators defined in the present revision of this specification are implemented as of version 0.10.4.

 Security considerations
 =======================